Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work.Isaiah 54:16 KJV

-Of course, additives like chrome, nickel, moly and especially tungsten are costly.
+Of course, additives like chrome, nickel, moly, vanadium and especially tungsten are costly.

 Some manufacturers cite the higher costs of high-alloy steels to justify higher prices for their products.
 However, what they never say out-loud is that labor costs are much much less when using high-alloy steel because skilled workers are not necessary.
 And because high-alloy steels produce fewer rejects, quality control is easier, overall productivity is higher, warranty problems are fewer, and profitability is increased.
 Indeed, without high-alloy steels, factories would need to train and hire actual skilled workers and professionals instead of uneducated seasonal workers destroying the world’s current mass-production model.
 Egads!
 Walmart’s shelves would be bare!